vivianschen/STAT301/README.md

 # STAT301
-Data Science, Fall '16
+Assignments and projects in my Data Science class, Fall '16
-My assignments and projects with R.